Code-Institute-Submissions/data-centric-project-1/README.md

 You need to install the dependencies in requirements.txt

     - pip install -r requirements.txt

+Use the Heroku branch

+    - git checkout heroku

-You need to have a database from Mlab or similar which you will require the following environ variables set:
+You need to have a database from Mlab or similar and you will need to set the following environment variables:

-    - MONGO_URI
-    - MONGODB_NAME
+    - export MONGO_URI=[Insert Database URI]
+    - export MONGODB_NAME=[Insert Database Name]

 Run the project